Bayonetta (video game): Critical reception

 Critics generally lauded the graphical presentation and Bayonetta.
 Cam Shea of IGN Australia said in March 2009 that Bayonetta looked "stunning", and called Bayonetta their "new favourite video game character ever".
 They compared her to Devil May Crys protagonist Dante, with his "playfulness and versatility", but with "some of the most visually inventive combat" they've seen.
 Similarly, GameSpys Gerald Villoria praised the game in July that year as highly original to the point that it could end up like the poor-selling Ōkami (another Kamiya-directed game) because "the premise, the characters, the action sequences" were different from anything he had ever played, and called its lead a "constantly moving", "remarkably multi-faceted" character "presented in an ultra-stylish way".

 The PS3 and Xbox 360 versions in general were also commented on.
 A few days before Bayonettas release, Japanese gaming publication Famitsu awarded the Xbox 360 version a perfect 40 out of 40.
 The PlayStation 3 version received a slightly lower rating, criticized for its lesser visual quality, frame rate and control problems compared to the Xbox 360 version.
 At the 2009 Tokyo Game Show, Daniel Feit of Wired News played both versions and felt that while the 360 version was "a little brighter and more colorful", the PS3 version's cutscenes resembled "watching a movie through a sepia filter".
 GameSpots video review lamented duller graphics and inconsistent frame rates for its PS3 port.
-1UP's staff again played a PS3 version for 15 minutes on the weekend of August 31 that year, at PlatinumGames' "Feel Bayonetta" event.
+1UPs staff again played a PS3 version for 15 minutes on the weekend of August 31 that year, at PlatinumGames' "Feel Bayonetta" event.
 They said that it "was very blurry" compared to a 360 version displayed there, and that its frame rate "was all over the place", and as a result, it was "often hard to keep track of the action [in one scene]".
 Ryan Clements of IGN said that while the PS3 version was "still a fun game", it had "a lot of problems", mainly being "the excessive slowdown and loading".